Microchip-MPLAB-Harmony/usb_apps_device/apps/cdc_msd_sdcard/readme.md

 - Connect the USB MicroAB connector (J7) to the computer using an USB cable.
 - RGB LED turning to Green indicates USB Device Configuration Set Complete event (The USB device functionality has been activated by the USB Host).
 - Press the USER BUTTON SW1 to trigger communication from the USB Device to the USB Host.

+### <a name="config_23"></a> PIC32CZ Curiosity Development Board

+- To run the demo, the following additional hardware is required:
+    - micro-sd card
+- Insert the SD card into the SD Card Connector (J600) on the board.
+- Use the USB micro-B port J102 to connect the USB Device to the USB Host PC.
+- LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- Press the switch SW0 to trigger communication from the USB Device to the USB Host.

 ## Running the Application